 We begin by noting that there are five regular polyhedra and just four attributive fields.
-However, we recall the crucial fact that the spin field comes under the SU(2) symmetry group, reflecting a spatial configuration of the 4-brane.
-That is, in some respects the spin field behaves as if it were occupying the 4-brane, suggesting that the spin field is somehow connected, or dual, to the 4-brane.
-Having ascribed the icosahedron to the spin field, the suggestion is that the dodecahedron (being dual to the icosahedron) somehow characterizes the 4-brane.
+Recall the crucial fact, however, that the spin field comes under the SU(2) symmetry group, reflecting a spatial configuration of the 4-brane.
+That is, in some respects the spin field enjoys the spatial degrees of freedom of the 4-brane, suggesting that the spin field is somehow connected, or dual, to the 4-brane.
+Having ascribed the icosahedron to the spin field, the implication is that the dodecahedron (being dual to the icosahedron) in some sense characterizes the 4-brane.
 The proposal is generalized as follows: